certsocietegenerale/fame/web/auth/ad/REAMDE.md

 # Installation

+*This module requires a Windows AD server and is not compatible with OpenLDAP servers.*

 The AD authentication module requires the python-ldap package to be available to FAME.
 It can be installed with this command: `utils/run.sh -m pip install python-ldap~=3.2.0`.
 This installs the required package into the virtualenv that is used by FAME.

 Once installed, please change the authentication type of fame to "ad" if you want to use the AD authenticator.